dyspop/dyspop/README.md

 🔭 I’m working on building and deploying beatiful, usable applications

-🌱 I’m learning Django 5 and Next with App Router
+🌱 I’m learning various JavaScript frameworks such as Solid, Remix and Next

 👯 I’m looking to collaborate on image manipulation experiments